 Contributions were made to this article by Al M. Gray, President of Cost Recovery Works, Inc., a provider of Cost Avoidance and Cost Recovery for America’s leading companies, businesses and governments desiring Superior Returns.
 Cost Recovery Works is no longer in business, as of December 31, 2020.

 There appears to be some traction on the forensic audit for the questionable land deals involved in the controversial new $12 million TEE Center Parking Deck.
 It was reported yesterday that the city’s procurement department has issued a request for bid proposals for the audit.
 That’s the first step towards choosing a forensic auditing firm and putting a price tag on the effort.
 The motion that the commission approved on Dec.
 20, 2011 was to begin the process of looking for an auditing firm.
 Once bids are submitted, commissioners would still need to approve allocating the money.
 And that’s where Commissioner and Finance Committee Chairman Jerry Brigham vows to fight it.

-A defiant Brigham told Chris Thomas of WRDW that “people are just muddying the water with a forensic audit“.
-See Chris Thomas’ report with Commissioner Jerry Brigham below:
+A defiant Brigham told Chris Thomas of WRDW that, “People are just muddying the water with a forensic audit.”
+(Editor’s Note: Full article no longer available online.)

 It’s interesting that Brigham is so concerned with saving money on the audit, which is peanuts when compared to the millions of dollars that the city may have been duped out of on the parking deck and TEE Center.